RobinPett/API-Design/README.md

 ## Technologies Used
 List the primary technologies and tools utilized in your project for quick reference.

+The API is built with Javascript using the Fastify framework together with Mercurius to adapt GraphQL functionality.
+The database is mongoDB, in production MongoDB Atlas is used.
+The API is in production on Vercel.

 ## Installation Instructions
    - **Steps:**